mdnafisulfat/Student_information-SQL-Query/README.md

 - **Sorting**: Query results sorted by specific columns.
 - **Join Queries**: Use INNER, LEFT, RIGHT, and FULL OUTER JOIN operations.

-## Usage

-Clone the repository and run the scripts in a MySQL client to interact with the database.

 ## Requirements